 The Antarctic legacy of Sir Ernest Shackleton and Frank Hurley

-'Enduring Eye' showcases Frank Hurley's photographs of Sir Ernest Shackleton and the men of the 'Endurance Expedition' of 1914-1917, alongside items from the Library's polar collections.
+'Enduring Eye' showcased Frank Hurley's photographs of Sir Ernest Shackleton and the men of the 'Endurance Expedition' of 1914-1917, alongside items from the Library's polar collections.

 Items from the National Library of Scotland's polar collections are on display alongside the Royal Geographical Society (with IBG)'s 'Enduring Eye' exhibition.

 'Enduring Eye' showcases newly-digitised images of the Endurance crew's epic struggle for survival in the Antarctic, both before and after their ship was destroyed.
 Taken by Frank Hurley, Shackleton's official expedition photographer, more than 90 images form one of the greatest ever photographic records of human survival.

 Visitors can view Library collection items relating to Antarctic exploration and the expedition, such as letters, newspaper clippings and other ephemera.
 This includes:

 - Items from the personal archive of the expedition's geologist, Sir James Mann Wordie, given to the Library in 1958

 - A tartan jacket and a carved paper knife on loan from the Wordie family’s private collection.

 The exhibition was researched, written and curated for the Royal Geographical Society (with IBG) by Meredith Hooper, with additional items contributed from the Library's polar collections.

 The Imperial Trans-Antarctic Expedition, known as the 'Endurance Expedition', attempted to cross Antarctica by land via the South Pole.
 The expedition used two ships: the Endurance and the Aurora, with 28 men on each ship.